ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 ### 5 send work teach of the workers
 We now have work to do and workers to complete it so we join them together.
 We could submit jobs to the pool one at a time using pool.
-We use the `map` method to apply the fucntion `make_positions` to each of the items in the iterable `args`.
+We use the `map` method to apply the fucntion `make_stars` to each of the items in the iterable `args`.
 ~~~
-results = pool.map(make_positions, args, chunksize=1)
+results = pool.map(make_stars, args, chunksize=1)
 ~~~
 {: .language-python}

-The reason that we had to rewrite the call sign for `make_positions` is because `pool.map` will only take one of the items from `args` at a time, so we bundled them into tuples.
+The reason that we had to rewrite the call sign for `make_stars` is because `pool.map` will only take one of the items from `args` at a time, so we bundled them into tuples.

 The child processes are now being created and will start working.